Admission to the program is granted on a competitive basis and is achieved through the procedures described below.

 Experimental psychology and cognitive science with associated sub-topics: cognition and information processing, perception, memory, learning, attention, emotion, language, communication, reasoning, judgement and decision-making; metacognition and moral judgment; prevention and behavioral change; basic concepts of: methodology for social sciences, science and scientific research, research design in psychology and social sciences, psychological assessment and research ethics.

-- an oral exam aimed to evaluate the scientific background of the candidates, as well as their motivation to succeed in a demanding program.
+It aims to evaluate the scientific background of the candidates, as well as their motivation to succeed in a demanding program

 The examination will be only held in Milan.
 No examination centers in other countries or Skype examination are foreseen.